How the non-metricity of the connection arises naturally in the classical theory of gravity: Conclusions

 \section{Conclusions}

-The~``Palatini method of variation'' leads to the~standard, metric formulation of General Relativity Theory only for a special class of matter fields: where the~matter Lagrangian density $\Lag_{matt} = \Lag_{matt}(\phi , \partial \phi , g)$ does not depend upon connection coefficients (i.e. does not depend upon derivatives of the~metric tensor).
-But, for~a~generic matter field we have ${\cal L}_{matt} = {\cal L}_{matt} (\phi , \mnabla \phi , g) = {\cal L}_{matt} (\phi , \partial \phi , g, \partial g)$ and, whence, the~``Palatini method'' leads {\em a priori} to the~non-metric connection $\Gamma \ne \ \ \mGamma$.
-In this paper we propose to accept this non-metricity of the~connection and show that the~theory, rewritten in terms of this connection -- although entirely equivalent to the~conventional GR theory -- acquires a much simpler mathematical structure.
-Physically, this means that similarly as ``mass generates curvature'' (i.e. departure from flattness), the~matter sensitivity towards the~connection generates the~departure of the~connection from metricity.
-The~two spacetime geometric structures, namely: metric and connection, acquire an independent role.
-The~relation between them is not assumed {\em a priori} but is governed by field equations.
+The “Palatini method of variation” leads to the standard, metric formulation of General Relativity Theory only for a special class of matter fields: where the matter Lagrangian density $\Lag_{matt} = \Lag_{matt}(\phi , \partial \phi , g)$ does not depend upon connection coefficients (i.e. does not depend upon derivatives of the metric tensor).
+But, for a generic matter field we have ${\cal L}_{matt} = {\cal L}_{matt} (\phi , \mnabla \phi , g) = {\cal L}_{matt} (\phi , \partial \phi , g, \partial g)$ and, whence, the “Palatini method” leads {\em a priori} to the non-metric connection $\Gamma \ne \ \ \mGamma$.
+In this paper we propose to accept this non-metricity of the connection.
+We show that the theory, rewritten in terms of this connection -- although entirely equivalent to the conventional GR theory -- acquires a much simpler mathematical structure.
+Physically, this means that similarly as “mass generates curvature” (i.e. departure from flatness), the matter sensitivity towards the connection generates the departure of the connection from metricity.
+The two spacetime geometric structures, namely: metric and connection, acquire an independent status.
+The relation between them is not assumed {\em a priori} but is governed by field equations.
 The current theory of gravitational interactions uses only one sector of a generic mathematical affine theory discussed here.
 It is likely that the remaining sectors can be used to describe other physical (possibly non-gravitational) interactions.

-\section{Proof of Lemma~\ref{lemma varGamma}}
+\section{Proof of Lemma \ref{lemma varGamma}}

-\begin{proof} Using explicit formula for the~metric connection coefficients, we obtain:
+Using explicit formula for the metric connection coefficients, we obtain:

 Taking into account that both $\mathcal{R}$ and $\cal P$ are tensor densities, we have: